 - **Activities:**

-- 1. **Lesson Recap/Sharing Highlights:** (Brief activity description)
+- 1. **Lesson Recap/Sharing Highlights:** (Brief activity description, possibly involving summarizing opinions or key discussion points)

-- 2. **Error Correction Slot:** (Incorporate instructor's delayed correction method)
+- 2. **Error Correction Slot:** (Incorporate instructor's delayed correction method, perhaps focusing on errors related to B1 target language)

 - 3. **Final Q&A:** (Opportunity for student questions)